 Connected cars and all the other evolutions in the automotive industry are driving the IoT market as well.

 Again, according to the same research by IDC, connected vehicles is the hottest US market in the overall Internet of Things picture.
-You can see an example of how it can work in a car scenario in the video below.
+The connected car is one of those typical examples where the Consumer Internet of Things and Industrial Internet of Things overlap.

-Other industries (also mentioned by IDC) include healthcare, transportation (where “smart devices” and sensors have existed for quite some time), government (also since quite some time) etc.
+Other industries include healthcare, transportation (where “smart devices” and sensors have existed for quite some time), logistics, government and public service agencies, agriculture and more.

 The Internet of Things: security challenges